mirvoxtm/Tetolang/README.md

 <img src="teto_logo_texto.png" width="20%">

 Teto is a APL Inspired programming language with a prefix syntax and symbols that fit on your keyboard.
-The following is an example of Teto's syntax
+Teto has support for Doubles, Arrays and Chars.
+(A String is just an Array of Characters).

 [Click here to try Teto online ](https://teto.mirvox.xyz/).